nephila/jquery-vimeoplaylist/README.md

     ],

 ## Events
-- 'videostart'(videoIndex): triggered when the current video starts
+- 'videostart'(videoIndex, videoInfo): triggered when the current video starts
-- 'videoend'(videoIndex): triggered when the current video ends
+- 'videoend'(videoIndex, videoInfo): triggered when the current video ends

 ## Usage